-The streets were long and flat and lined with row houses as far as the eye can see in every direction.
-It was a spring day.
-A few hundred yards behind us, overlooking the Schuylkill River, you would have called it a beautiful one.
-But here, it felt less so.
+The streets were long and flat and lined with row houses as far as the eye could see in every direction.
+It was a Spring day.
+A few hundred yards behind us, overlooking the Schuylkill, one would have called it a beautiful one.
+But there, it felt less so.

-As we drove closer to her, the stains and rips on the dress became clearer.
+As we drove closer, the stains and rips on the dress became clearer.
 We came to a stop sign at her corner.
 We stopped.
 I looked down.
-She wore a large plaster cast on her left leg, up to her knee.
-She’d walked through the bottom of it, her bare foot firmly on the ground.
+She wore a large plaster cast on her left leg up to her knee.
+She’d walked through the bottom of it.
+Her bare foot stood firmly on the ground.
 Shreds of plaster hung from it.

 “Do people actually live in those?”
 I asked trying not to think of the woman’s foot and pointing to one of the more obviously abandoned row homes.

 “Some of them.”
 My dad answered as we drove on.
 “I think”

 “Inside I guess.
 People usually stay inside here.” he says.

 I didn’t blame them.
 I was 13.
 It was 1990.
 And my dad was taking me to work with him.
 Work was the 8th grade classroom at Thomas Fitzsimons Middle School in the Strawberry Mansion neighborhood of North Philadelphia.
 The school was named after a man who signed the Constitution.
 The neighborhood got its name from one of the nearby gilded age mansions that at one point served strawberries and cream to its restaurant patrons.